Johnshaven railway station

 Johnshaven railway station served the area of Johnshaven, Aberdeenshire, Scotland from 1865 to 1951 on the Montrose and Bervie Railway.

 History

 The station opened on 1 November 1865 by the Scottish North Eastern Railway.
 The goods yard was to the north.
 The station closed to both passengers and goods traffic on 1 October 1951.

+Today

+On the site of the former railway station is a housing development, with about a dozen houses, appropriately called Station Place.